reycn/PHBS_BIGDATA_2019/Homework/Homework_2.md

 # Homework 2: Climate Change (not done yet)

-TOC
+[TOC]

+## Question

-<details>There have been many studies documenting that the average global temperature has been increasing over the last century.
+There have been many studies documenting that the average global temperature has been increasing over the last century.
 The consequences of a continued rise in global temperature will be dire.
 Rising sea levels and an increased frequency of extreme weather events will affect billions of people.
 In this problem, you will attempt to study the relationship between average global temperature and several other factors.
 The file climate_change_1.csv contains climate data from May 1983 to December 2008.
 The available variables include:
  `Year`: the observation year.

 `Month`: the observation month.